About the product

 Faster to use

-Keeping the main flow in the browser removes upload delays and keeps the tool focused.
+Keeping the main flow in the browser avoids upload delays and keeps the editor focused.

 What it does not claim